-Official academic records, etc. will only be issued to students owing less than two thousand (R2000) on their accounts.
+Official academic records, transcripts and/or certificates of conduct will only be issued to students when the overdue amounts on their accounts are less than two thousand (R2000).

-- Exceptional cases that have been justified in writing (with supporting documentation) must be referred to the Faculty Board, who will make a recommendation to the ECS to make a ruling regarding the request. - The ECS may condone any breach of the General Rules if it is satisfied that such a breach was due to an act of the UFS, and that the student concerned, not having contributed to such act, would suffer undue hardship should the rule in question be applied.
+- 13.1 Exceptional cases that have been justified in writing (with supporting documentation) must be referred to the Faculty Board, who will make a recommendation to the ECS to make a ruling regarding the request. - 13.2 The ECS may condone any breach of the General Rules if it is satisfied that such a breach was due to an act of the UFS, and that the student concerned, not having contributed to such act, would suffer undue hardship should the rule in question be applied.